duo-labs/markdown-to-confluence/README.md

   --ancestor_id ANCESTOR_ID
-                        The Confluence ID of the parent page to place posts under (default: env('CONFLUENCE_ANCESTOR_ID')) --header HEADER       Extra header to include in the request when sending HTTP to a server.
+                        The Confluence ID of the parent page to place posts under (default: env('CONFLUENCE_ANCESTOR_ID')) --global_label GLOBAL_LABEL
+                        The label to apply to every post for easier discovery in Confluence (default:
+                        env('CONFLUENCE_GLOBAL_LABEL'))
+  --header HEADER       Extra header to include in the request when sending
+                        HTTP to a server.
 May be specified multiple times.
                         (default: env('CONFLUENCE_HEADER_<NAME>'))